SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 If max_player is true, we are the maximizing player and so we must set the value at something as low as possible.
 In this case, I went `-2` which is lower than the lowest possible value.

-Then we perform two loops to loop inside the entire two-dimensional array.
+Then we perform two loops to inspect the entire two-dimensional array.
-If we find a free spot we place our `"O"` in that spot. at this time we iterate by calling the `minimax()` again, increasing the depth value and changing the `max_player` to False. then we turn the board back to its original state and call the `max()` function.
+If we find a free spot we place our `"O"` in that spot.
+At this time we iterate by calling the `minimax()` again, increasing the depth value and changing the `max_player` to False. then we turn the board back to its original state and call the `max()` function.
 This keeps track of the maximum value encountered among the possible moves.
-What we did here is called the method again but this time as the minimizing player because the maximizing player just played their turn.
+What we did here is call the method again but this time as the minimizing player because the maximizing player just played their turn.

 Now that the `max_player` variable is false, we fall into the else clause.